dardaiz/Projects/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump-box machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 71.223.130.92

 Machines within the network can only be accessed by SSH.
-I have set up access for SSH in to Jump-box and HTTP set up through the containers.
+I have set up access for SSH in to Jump Box and HTTP set up through the containers.
 The only IP that has SSH access to the Elk server will be 10.0.0.4

 A summary of the access policies in place can be found in the table below.